DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/Zuboff, Shoshana, 2019, The Age of Surveillance Capitalism; The Fight for a Human Future at the New Frontier of Power, London, Profile Books.md

 He choose the market over democracy, that the market system enabled the division of labour and the 'coordinated utilization of resources based on equally divided knowledge.'
 This system is the only one compatible with freedom.

 Big Other challenge this notion: the market is not invisible, the competitive struggle among surveillance capitalists produce the compulsion towards totality.
-Surveillance capitalism replaces mystery with certainty as it substitutes rendition, behavioural modification, and prediction for the old "unsurveyable pattern", reversing teh ideal of the market as unknowable.
+Surveillance capitalism replaces mystery with certainty as it substitutes rendition, behavioural modification, and prediction for the old "unsurveyable pattern", reversing the ideal of the market as unknowable.

 311